 You will need to apply to a Cambridge IGCSE exam centre for you or your child to take their exams.
 We can help you find your most convenient exam centre.
 But you will need to apply to the exam centre yourself.
 We cannot do this for you.
-Please ask for our lists of UK or International exam centres if you do not have them already.
+Please ask for our lists of exam centres if we have not sent them already.

 Before you register for your/your child’s exams, your Student Progress Manager will send you the exam timetable with exam codes and a subject timetable.